Death is something we all have to face, yet it is still a taboo subject for most.

 Talking about the end of life in a friendly, non-judgemental atmosphere may be one way of alleviating fears and concerns, and of coming to terms with it.

-Jos Hadfield has joined the Death Café movement, and hosts the End of the Road Café, at Roselidden Farm near Helston.
+Jos Hadfield joined the Death Café movement in June 2015, and hosts the End of the Road Café, at Roselidden Farm near Helston.

-Numbers are limited so it is important to check first that there is space.
-It is hoped that the convivial environment will foster a sense of sharing thoughts and concerns about this inevitable time of our life!!
+However we manage to meet, it is hoped that the convivial environment fosters a sense of sharing – of our thoughts and concerns about this inevitable time of our life.

-If you would like to come, please contact firstname.lastname@example.org
+If you would like to come or join in, please contact firstname.lastname@example.org